 Designer and Decorator Fabric

-Whether you call this type of fabric Designer Fabric, Decorator Fabric or even Decorative Fabric, they all have a few characteristics in common.
-They are constructed to be durable, long lasting, color fast and heavier in weight than clothing fabric.
-These fabrics usually come in widths of at least 48 inches, with 54 inches being the standard, although wider widths are offered, especially in sheer fabrics to allow for seamless construction.
-Fabric Manufacturers offered in this category of fabrics includes such well known names as Waverly, Stroheim, Duralee, Kravet, Robert Allen, Kasmir and Fabricut along with a host of others that include Ralph Lauren, Clarke & Clarke and Motif.
-Other top lines of these designer fabrics offered include Schumacher, Beacon Hill, Bergamo, Chivasso, GP & J Baker, Highland Court, and Lee Jofa.
-Other decorative fabrics used for upholstery, slipcovers, bedding, pillows, curtains and drapery that are offered come from Telafina, Westgate, RM Coco, Jab, Barrow and Payne.
+Whether you call this type of fabric designer fabric, decorator fabric or even decorative fabric, they all have a few characteristics in common.
+They are constructed to be durable, long lasting, color fast and heavier in weight than clothing fabric and to offer great looking patterns, in designs that feature colors for todays homes decor.
+These fabrics usually come in widths of at least 48 inches, with 54 inches being the standard, although wider widths are offered, especially in many sheer fabrics that are offered in 118” widths to allow for seamless construction.
+Fabric Manufacturers offered in this category of fabrics includes such well known names as Stroheim, Duralee, Kravet, Kasmir and Fabricut along with a host of others that include Clarke & Clarke and Motif.
+Other top lines of these designer fabrics offered include Robert Allen Fabrics sister company Beacon Hill to Bergamo, Chivasso, GP & J Baker, Highland Court, and Lee Jofa.
+Other decorative fabrics used for upholstery, slipcovers, bedding, pillows, curtains and drapery that are offered come from Telafina, Westgate, RM Coco, Jab and Payne.
 When selecting decorative fabrics it is important to consider both the aesthetic properties of the fabric such as color, pattern and design as well as things like fade resistance, fire resistance, mildew resistance and so forth.
 Many of these factors will be determined by your unique requirements such as climatic conditions, amount of sunlight hitting the fabric, usage of the fabric, possibility of stains, etc. Each designer fabric is available by the yard, offer samples and are discount priced.